-The Holy Front Cathedral, the seat of the Diocese of Périgueux and Sarlat is a Roman Catholic cathedral.
-Located in the city centre of Périgueux, it has been classified as a historical monument since 1840 and World Heritage in 1998.
+St. Front Cathedral, Cathedral of Périgueux, seat of the Diocese of Périgueux and Sarlat is a Roman Catholic cathedral.
+Located in the city centre of Périgueux, it has been classified as a historic monument since 1840 and World Heritage in 1998.

 It took the name according to the legend of the first bishop of Périgueux: Holy Front

-Its steeple rises to 62 meters.
-It is the oldest steeple in France and the only Byzantine style in the world.
+Its bell tower rises to 62 meters.
+It is the oldest bell tower in France and the only Byzantine style in the world.

-In the basement, crypts of which one called the Holy Front Cave would have lived the saint as a hermit.
+In the basement, crypts of which one called the Grotto of Saint Front would have lived the saint as a hermit.

-In the eastern part of the cathedral is a monastery, including a cloister whose vaults and arcades were transformed into the Gothic style in the 14th and 15th centuries.
+In the eastern part of the cathedral is a monastery including a cloister whose vaults and arches were transformed in Gothic style in the 14th and 15th centuries

-The Holy Front Cathedral is now the property of the state and is visiting freely.
+St. Front Cathedral is now the property of the state and is freely visited.